JasonLoucks/school-scripts/README.md

 # school-scripts
-Various scripts I use for school purposes
+Various scripts I use for school purposes.